helenamMm/model-controller-backend-api/README.md

 ---

 ## 📖 **About This Project**
 This API was built to highlight the **separation of concerns** principle, ensuring cleaner and more maintainable code.
-It’s perfect for applications needing reliable database interaction and a scalable backend.